-Monthly Maximum
+Monthly Accrual Maximum

-Accrual Cumulative
+Hours Cumulative

-Length of Service Hours Hours
+Length of Service Hours

-Under 15 yrs of completed service 14 336
+Under 11 years of completed service 14 336

+Beg. with 11 - 15 yrs completed service 16 384

 Beg. with 16 - 20 yrs completed service 19 456

 Beg. with 21 - 25 yrs completed service 24 576

 Beg. with 26 - 30 yrs completed service 28 672

-Beg. with 31 yrs service 33 792
+Beginning with 31 yrs service 33 792

-Vacation Leave on Reemployment from a Layoff List.
+10.2 Vacation Leave on Reemployment from a Layoff List.
 Employees with six (6) months or more service in a permanent position prior to their layoff, who are employed from a layoff list, shall be considered as having completed six (6) months tenure in a permanent position for the purpose of vacation leave.
 The appointing authority or designee will advise the Auditor-Controller's Payroll Unit in each case where such vacation is authorized so that appropriate Payroll system override actions can be taken.